janis-commerce/yml-builder/README.md

 ```

 ### Important:
+- **The source files must be `.yml` or `.yaml` any other file types will be skipped.**
+- **The input path and output file path starts from the current working directory.**
-- The output file will be replaced if it exists.
+- **The output file will be replaced if it exists.**
-- The output directory will be recursively created if not exists.
+- **The output directory will be recursively created if not exists.**
-- If there is not any source files in the specified input directory, an empty file will be generated.
+- **If there is not any source files in the specified input directory, an empty file will be generated.**

 ### Options:
 ```sh